syncfusion-content/wpf-docs/wpf/Ribbon/RibbonButton.md

  ![Various size forms of RibbonButton](RibbonButton_images/RibbonButton_SizeForm.png)

-N> When **simplified** layout is set, the image will be automatically resized to 20 * 20 size irrespective of the size form.
+N> When **simplified** layout is set, [`RibbonButton`](https://help.syncfusion.com/cr/cref_files/wpf/Syncfusion.Tools.Wpf~Syncfusion.Windows.Tools.Controls.RibbonButton.html) displays the image in 20 * 20 size irrespective of the size form.
 Also, the text in the **Large** size form will appear to the right of the image.

 ## Setting image to RibbonButton